Arrow algebras: Implicative algebras

 \subsubsection{Total combinary algebras}

 For the next example, we need to give a summary of the theory of partial and total combinatory algebras.
 This will provide us with some genuine examples of arrow algebras as well.
-For this summary we will follow the definitions and conventions of Jetze Zoethout's PhD thesis \cite{zoethout22}.
+For this summary we will follow the definitions and conventions of Jetze Zoethout's PhD thesis \cite{zoethout22}, which builds on earlier work such as \cite{hofstravanoosten03,hofstra06,stekelenburg13}.
 The reader should be warned that these are not standard; however, they are quite convenient for our purposes and that is why we shall follow them here.

 \begin{defi}{pap} A \emph{partial applicative poset} is a triple $(P, \cdot, \leq)$ where $(P, \leq)$ is a poset and $\cdot$ is a partial binary operation $\cdot \, : A \times A \rightharpoonup A$ called \emph{application} which has downwards closed domain and is monotone on its domain.
 In other words: \begin{quote} if $a' \cdot b'$ is defined and $a \leq a'$ and $b \leq b'$, then $a \cdot b$ is defined and $a \cdot b \leq a' \cdot b'$. \end{quote} We say that $P$ is \emph{total} is the application operation is total, and $P$ is \emph{discrete} if the order $\leq$ is a discrete order. \end{defi}